École Polytechnique Fédérale de Lausanne: Campus

-The École d'ingénieurs de l'Université de Lausanne, from which EPFL in its modern-day form originates, was located in the center of Lausanne.
+The École d'ingénieurs de l'Université de Lausanne, from which EPFL in its modern-day form originates, was located in the centre of Lausanne.
 In 1974, five years after EPFL was separated from University of Lausanne and became a federal institute under its current name, the construction of a new campus at Dorigny in Écublens, began.
 The inauguration of the first EPFL buildings of the new campus took place in 1978.

 The EPFL campus has been evolving ever since.
 The first stage of development, with a total budget of 462 million Swiss francs, was completed in 1984; the second in 1990.

 Construction of the northern parts of campus began in 1995 with the Microtechnology building (BM), completed in 1998, and the architecture building (SG), completed in 2000.
 In 2002, the department of architecture also moved to the campus in Écublens, uniting all departments of EPFL on the same site.
 The latest addition to the EPFL campus is the Rolex Learning Center completed in February 2010.
-The Rolex Learning Center is the main campus library and includes areas for work, leisure and services and is located at the center of the campus.
+The Rolex Learning Center is the main campus library and includes areas for work, leisure and services and is located at the centre of the campus.
 The campus has also been expanded with the construction of the SwissTech Convention Center inaugurated in March 2014.
-As of 2022, RTS began the construction of a regional production center on campus in collaboration with EPFL.
+As of 2022, RTS began the construction of a regional production centre on campus in collaboration with EPFL.

 Together with the University of Lausanne, EPFL forms a vast campus complex at the shores of Lake Geneva with about 20,000 students combined.

-The campus is served by the Lausanne Metro Line 1 (M1) and is equipped with an electric bicycle sharing system.
+The campus is served by Lausanne Metro Line M1 and is equipped with an electric bicycle sharing system.
 Since 2012, only electricity from certified hydroelectric generation is being bought by EPFL to power its campus.
 The university was the first campus to receive the International Sustainable Campus Excellence Award by the International Sustainable Campus Network.

-Of the 14,000 people that work and study at the École Polytechnique Fédérale de Lausanne campus, roughly 9.300 are students in either Bachelor, Master or Doctoral programs, the remaining 4,700 being administrative staff, scientists, technical staff, professors and the entrepreneurs located in the Science Park EPFL7.
+Of the 14,000 people that work and study at the École Polytechnique Fédérale de Lausanne campus, roughly 9,300 are students in either Bachelor, Master or Doctoral programs, the remaining 4,700 being administrative staff, scientists, technical staff, professors and the entrepreneurs located in the Science Park EPFL7.
 More than 125 nationalities are represented on campus with 48% of the student population being foreign nationals.

 Almost all of the structures are on its main campus.
 However, it also has branches in Neuchâtel ("Microcity"), in Sion ("Pôle EPFL Valais"), in Geneva (Campus Biotech, including the Wyss Center for Bio- and Neuro-engineering) and in Fribourg ("Smart Living Lab").
 There was also a research centre in Ras al-Khaimah (United Arab Emirates), EPFL Middle East, between 2009 and 2022.